 Take RT.
 56 west towards Montebello.

 Turn left onto Rt.
 690 to Montebello State Fish Hatchery.
-A small parking lot for hikers is available beyond the hatchery buildings to the right (follow the sign).
+A small parking lot for hikers is available beyond the hatchery buildings to the left (follow the sign to the trail).

 THE WILDERNESS designation provides permanent protection for the two areas in their natural state.
 THE PRIEST (nearly 6,000 acres) rises from an elevation of about 1,000 feet at the Tye River to 4,063 feet.
 THREE RIDGES (4,608 acres) is one of the wildest and most rugged areas in the Virginia Blue Ridge.
 One of the accesses to the area is the Appalachian Trail that runs through this scenic wilderness.